 Many RV models offer a rooftop satellite for both television and the internet as an upgrade (or a perk to make a sale), which reduces the initial $1,200 average set-up cost.

-You will still have to pay a monthly fee of around $10 per gigabyte of data to keep the service running, and some carriers require specific hardware that’s an additional cost.
+You will still have to pay a monthly fee of around $10 per gigabyte of data to keep the service running, and some carriers require specific hardware, which is an additional cost.

-Most providers package internet, VoIP phone, and TV in a bundle for a lower cost.
-The main providers for satellite internet is:
+Most providers package internet, VoIP service, and TV service in a bundle for a lower cost.
+The main providers for satellite internet are:

 - HughesNet (Direcway)